VPDC

 Diseases

 • Tetanus causes painful muscle stiffness and can be deadly.
-Tetanus can cause “lockjaw” because it causes the neck and jaw muscles to tighten, making it hard to open the mouth or swallow.
+Tetanus is also called “lockjaw” because it causes the neck and jaw muscles to tighten, making it hard to open the mouth or swallow.

-• The best way to prevent tetanus is to get vaccinated with DTap, Tdap, or Td.
+• The best way to prevent tetanus is to get vaccinated with DTaP, Tdap, or Td vaccine.

-• Adults should get a tetanus shot every 10 years.
+• Adults should get a tetanus vaccine every 10 years.

 Tetanus: Symptoms and Complications